navidJadid/openease_frontend_development/README.md

         npm run build && mv /tmp/npm/openease*.js /opt/webapp/webrob/static/
         ```

+        **IMPORTANT**:
+        When deleting the container and starting a new one, the old `openease.js` is loaded.
+This is due to fact that `openease.js` is built within the `Dockerfile`-script.
+Hence it is necessary to rebuild the `openease`-image to have the new `openease.js` in new containers.

         As of right now, this is still untested, as we could not find any modules in this project which are directly referenced by `openease.js`.
 So if you run into issues, please make sure to let us now either via e-mail or by submitting an issue.

 - **Python**: